-was explained by external shocks (di Giovanni, Kalemli-Özcan, Silva, and Yıldırım, 2022).
-The effect of international shocks is still more important for Euro Area countries compared to the US, which is consistent with the differences in the foreign-factor component of consumption depicted Figure 1 (as well as our earlier findings under a fixed exchange rate modeling assumption).
+International Spillovers.
+We next investigate the role of international spillovers, under our baseline flexible exchange rate regime, on domestic inflation in Figure 10.
+Comparing the domestic (orange crosses) and international (purple pluses) points US and the Euro Area, we see that modelbased inflation is mostly a domestic shock-driven phenomenon.
+This result defers from our earlier work, where the model was solved under fixed exchange rates, and we found that external shocks played a larger role for the Euro Area: we found that two-thirds of inflation in Europe was explained by external shocks (di Giovanni, Kalemli-Özcan, Silva, and Yıldırım, 2022).
+International shocks have less of an effect in our current model as exchange rates are allowed to change endogenously.
+Of note, the impact of aggregate demand shocks on inflation are neutered by the corresponding exchange rate movements.
+However, the effect of international shocks are still more important for Euro Area countries compared to the US, which is consistent with the differences in the foreignfactor component of consumption depicted Figure 1 (as well as our earlier findings under a fixed exchange rate modeling assumption).
 In other words, the foreign factor content of European output is larger than that of the US, so the Euro Area inflation is more impacted by shocks to foreign factors (i.e., foreign supply shocks that are transmitted by the global production network).
-This result is notable in 2022Q1, which picks up Europe's reliance on imported petroleum products in production.
+This result is notable is 2022Q1, which picks up European's reliance of imported petroleum products in production.

 The Role of Chinese Lockdown Shocks.
-Chinese lockdown policies played an important role in generating supply chain bottlenecks worldwide, helping to generate supply-demand imbalances that arguably helped fuel inflation across countries.
-We examine the impact of the "Chinese supply shocks" using the model by feeding in China-specific labor supply shocks in the model while omitting other shocks.
-Specifically, we apply the China sector-level labor supply shocks to all countries in the China+ aggregate and simulate the model.
+Chinese lockdown policies played an important role in generating supply chain bottlenecks throughout the world, helping to generate supply-demand imbalances that arguably helped to fuel inflation across countries.
+We examine the impact of the "Chinese supply shocks" using the model by feeding in China-specific labor supply shocks in the model, while omitting other shocks.
+To be precise, we apply the China sector-level labor supply shocks to all countries in the China+ aggregate and simulate the model.
 Figure 11 presents results of this quantification exercise of the US and the Euro Area in panels (a) and (b), respectively.
-The lockdowns during 2020 contributed to generating inflation in the United States and the Euro Area, with a more significant impact on the latter.
-For instance, during 2020 the average inflation generated by the China Supply shocks was 0.55 percent in the United States, while it was 0.77 percent in the Euro Area.
+This exercise shows several interesting patterns.
+First, the China shock had a non-negligible impact in both regions early in the pandemic, with its impact dampening out by the end of 2021.
+Second, we see that the impact of the China shock was fairly large during the re-opening rebound period, 2021Q4, which highlights the peak supply-demand imbalances as economies began to reopen.
+Finally, contribution of the China supply shock to Euro Area inflation was as large, if not larger, than its contribution to the United States.
 This captures the fact that while the US increased demand for goods relatively more than the Euro Area over the pandemic, the Euro Area's foreign content of consumption (see Figure 1) is larger than that of the US, so it was more impacted by negative supply shocks to factors in China.
 This result corresponds to the overall results we found on international spillovers in Figure 10.